This is to address some of the questions you might have about us, or at least, if we were you, the questions we'd have.

 Are you a part of a denomination or anything?

-Not really a denomination in the classic sense, but we are associated with other like-minded people of faith who are also seeking to innovate in their practices.
+We are not currently part of any formal denomination or larger organization, but we are networked with other like-minded people of faith who are also seeking to innovate in their practices.
 Like us, these folks tend to enjoy living and pursuing Jesus in largely secular, highly-educated areas (like college towns).
-The umbrella organization we all call home is called Blue Ocean Faith, and we are really grateful for our friendships and support network there.

 What do you have for kids?